Tierran/Ironclaw2E-FoundryVTT-System/README.md

 **For Chat Commands**:
 The /iroll command can be used to quickly roll dice with the internal dice roller.
 It takes a one line format input after the command to roll dice as a highest roll type, with a semicolon followed by a number at the end changing it to a TN roll.
 Eg. "/iroll 3d6,d8" or "/iroll 3d6,d8;5"
 The /popuproll command opens a standard roll dialog with the given dice pools already checked and optional extra dice and TN preset.
 It takes a dice pool format input, again with an additional semicolon and number changing the default roll type from highest to TN.
-Eg. "/popuproll dodge,speed;d12" or "/popuproll will,presence;;3"
+However, the system will attempt to detect if the value after the first and only semicolon is a dice input or a TN.
+Eg. "/popuproll Dodge, Speed;d12;5" or "/popuproll will,presence;3"
 In addition, /popuproll can take a simple "soak", "defense" or "dodging" as input.
 In the former case, it will open a standard soak roll popup, while the latter two open a dodge defense popup, since "dodge" would normally refer to a roll of pure dodge skill, rather than the defense.
 The /quickroll command takes the same parameters as /popuproll, but rather than opening a dice pool dialog, the given dice are rolled quickly without any dialog opening up.
 The /directroll command is simply an alias for /quickroll.
 The /itemuse command simply uses an item; it takes an item name and uses that to activate a normal item use, as if the item was used through a hotbar macro.
 The *item* in this case refers to all things FoundryVTT considers items (armor, gifts, weapons, illumination...), not just the gear type.
 The name must be an **exact** match.
 The /actordamage command pops up a damage dialog, either with the normal defaults or with inputted values.
 Every value should be separated by a semicolon, with the values being damage, soak, extra conditions and whether the damage should be added quickly / silently without a popup, respectively.
 For example: "/actordamage 4;3;Blinded;quick" or "/actordamage 2;-1"
+The /askroll command is for requesting a specific roll from other players, and sends a chat message which contains a button to roll the specified stats, dice and TN.
+It takes a dice pool format input, again with an additional semicolon and number changing the default roll type from highest to TN.
+Eg. "/askroll Dodge, Speed;d12" or "/askroll will,presence;4".
+The "/whisperask" does the same thing, but this time, the first part should be player names that the request will be whispered to.
+Eg. "/whisperask Alice; Will, Gossip; d8; 3" or "/whisperask Bob, Charlie; Mind, weathersense; 3"

 #### Advanced Gift Bonus Settings